-If you’re thinking of becoming a high tech dog owner now is a great time to do so with GPS.
-Let’s be honest, people absolutely love their electronic devices.
-What’s great is that prices have recently dropped for some particularly cool pet gadgets.
-Incorporating cool technology with dog ownership seems like a great proposition.
+If you’re thinking of becoming a high-tech dog owner you may consider GPS.
+Everyone loves their electronic devices.
+What’s great is that prices have dropped for some particularly cool pet gadgets.
+Incorporating technology with dog ownership seems like a great proposition.
 This is exciting stuff so let’s check it out.

 People use GPS every day to navigate the roads.
-This same technology, which beams downs from satellites in outer space, can now be used for tracking your dog’s location!
-If this seems like an awesome idea then keep reading.
-I’m going to break down particular situations for needing such pet tracking devices so you can choose which option best fits both you and your dog.
+This same technology can now be used for tracking your dog’s location!
+Does this seem like an awesome idea?
+I’m going to break down particular situations for needing such pet tracking devices so you can choose which option best fits you and your dog.

-Right now a high percent of dogs being tracked with GPS are hunting dogs.
-If you live in a rural area and bring your dog with you during hunting season then you are probably familiar with Garmin’s specially designed GPS device for tracking sporting dogs.
-If you are not a hunter but still wish to utilize tracking technology there are several other options.
+Most canines being tracked with GPS are hunting dogs.
+If you live in a rural area and bring your dog with you during hunting season then you may be familiar with Garmin’s GPS device for tracking sporting dogs.
+If you aren’t a hunter but still wish to utilize tracking technology there are several other options.
 This is our Dog GPS reviews page!

 Can I Get My Dog GPS Tracking?
-Answer: Yes, there are awesome devices available!
+Answer: Yes, there are awesome devices!

-If you are not a hunter but you want the best device out there you can still go with the Astro 320.
+If you aren’t a hunter but you want the best device out there you can still go with the Astro 320.
 Your neighbors will be jealous for sure.
-It is expensive but in my opinion worth it if you are a tech geek with a dog.
+It’s expensive but in my opinion worth it if you are a tech geek with a dog.
 It may even turn into a hunting hobby depending on where you live.

 Cheaper Yet Effective Alternatives

-If you are looking for something without all the bells and whistles then consider the RoamEO Pet Monitor System.
-The price point for this product is much lower than the Garmin yet the reviews seem to be generally positive.
+If you want something without all the bells and whistles then consider the RoamEO Pet Monitor System.
+The price point for this product is much lower than the Garmin yet the reviews are generally positive.

 Basic Yet Effective Gadget

 This device does not use GPS but rather radio frequency signals which can track your pet up to 400 feet away.
 That’s a small range so this is for more of a close quarters neighborhood solution.
-You’d bring this out if you are calling for your dog and he/she does run back to greet you.
+You’d bring this out if you are calling for your dog and they don’t run back to greet you.

 Amazon is really good about returns so if you try it out and don’t like it you can probably return it for a full refund.
 If you do decide to test out one of these devices please come back and tell us about the product and share your story here.